$\mathfrak{sl}(2)$-type singular fibres of the symplectic and odd orthogonal Hitchin system: Abstract

 \section{Abstract}

 We define and parametrize so-called $\sl(2)$-type fibres of the $\Sp(2n,\C)$- and $\SO(2n+1,\C)$-Hitchin system.
-These are (singular) Hitchin fibres, where the spectral curve induces a two-sheeted covering of a second Riemann surface $Y$.
+These are (singular) Hitchin fibres, such that spectral curve establishes a two-sheeted covering of a second Riemann surface $Y$.
 This identifies the $\sl(2)$-type Hitchin fibres with fibres of an $\SL(2,\C)$- respectively $\PSL(2,\C)$-Hitchin map on $Y$.

-We give a stratification of these singular spaces by semi-abelian spectral data, study their irreducible components and obtain a global description of the first degenerations.
-Comparing the semi-abelian spectral data of $\sl(2)$-type Hitchin fibres for the two Langlands dual groups we extend the well-known Langlands duality of regular Hitchin fibres to $\sl(2)$-type Hitchin fibres.
-Finally, we construct solutions to the decoupled Hitchin equation for Higgs bundles of $\sl(2)$-type.
-We conjecture these to be limiting metrics along rays to the ends of the moduli space.
+Building on results of \cite{Ho1}, we give a stratification of these singular spaces by semi-abelian spectral data, study their irreducible components and obtain a global description of the first degenerations.
+We will compare the semi-abelian spectral data of $\sl(2)$-type Hitchin fibres for the two Langlands dual groups.
+This extends the well-known Langlands duality of regular Hitchin fibres to $\sl(2)$-type Hitchin fibres.
+Finally, we will construct solutions to the decoupled Hitchin equation for $\sl(2)$-type fibres of the symplectic and odd orthogonal Hitchin system.
+We conjecture these to be limiting configurations along rays to the ends of the moduli space.